open-resources/dash_curriculum/_sources/part3/chapter10.md

     app.run_server()
 ```

 Similarly, we are able to define multiple outputs in one callback.
 Herefore, let us take another example, where we want to trigger a graph and a table at the same time by a dropdown menu.
+Multiple outputs will be separated with a commata when returned by the callback function.

 ```
 # Import packages